lassoid/active_fields/README.md

 # Please use `active_fields_attributes=`/`active_fields=` instead.
 customizable.active_values_attributes = attributes

-# Build an Active Value, if it doesn't exist, with the default value for each Active Field.
+# Build not existing Active Values, with the default value for each Active Field.
+# Returns full collection of Active Values.
 # This method is useful with `fields_for`, allowing you to pass the collection as an argument to render new Active Values:
-# `form.fields_for :active_values, customizable.active_values`.
+# `form.fields_for :active_fields, customizable.initialize_active_values`.
 customizable.initialize_active_values
 ```